 Probabilistic NWP models outperform deterministic counterparts in terms of flood warning skill.

-Using persistence (consecutive forecasts) as a warning criteria is not effective in probabilistic systems.
+Using persistence (consecutive forecasts) as a warning criterion is not effective in probabilistic systems.

 Building grand ensembles adds value to the skill of the best performing NWP but this added value decreases with lead time.